banner-hero

 You’re in for an adventure of a lifetime if you climb Kalapathhar.
 While Everest Base Camp is incredibly impressive as an adventurous destination, visiting Kalapathar can enhance your journey.
 This location will give you the feeling that you’ve made the most fantastic trip of your lifetime.
 In recent years, reaching Everest Base Camp has not been the only goal for many trekkers, as the thrill of reaching Kalapathhar is also a significant draw.

-Relish on Authentic Cuisine
+Relish in Authentic Cuisine

 Enjoy some of the best and most authentic cuisines during the Everest Base Camp trek.
 The food items you can relish include a combination of Tibetan, Western, and Nepalese cuisine.
 There will be healthy and authentic options for trekkers, including rice, pulse soup, vegetable and meat curries, pickles, Tibetan bread, and various soups.
-You can also enjoy a variety of food items at either of the landmarks, including pasta, pizza, momos, chow mein, thukpa, bread and butter, eggs, and more.
+You can also enjoy a variety of food items at either landmark, including pasta, pizza, momos, chow mein, thukpa, bread and butter, eggs, and more.

 History of Everest Base Camp Trek